jcmgray/quimb/docs/index.rst

 Welcome to quimb's documentation!
 =================================

-:mod:`quimb` is a library for quantum information and many-body calculations.
+`quimb <https://github.com/jcmgray/quimb>`_ is a library for quantum information and many-body calculations.

 .. rubric:: Guides: